 - When work is returned, students are usually given written or spoken feedback which gives a clear evaluation of performance against stated success criteria / learning outcomes sometimes, this is done as whole-class feedback.
 Feedback is given which will lead to students recognising their next steps to learning and how to take them. - 1.
 Written feedback should always refer back to learning objectives and to the related key assessment criteria / learning outcomes. - Feedback to any student should be about the particular qualities of his or her work (www = what went well), with developmental advice on what the student(s) can do to improve (nsc = next steps challenge), and should avoid comparisons with other students. - 3.
 Written feedback should always promote positive self-esteem.
 Sensitivity should always be shown towards a student's work and their feelings about it.
 Comments should be positive.
 Use of a student's name personalises the feedback. - 4.
 Feedback should give each student specific guidance on strengths and weaknesses, preferably without any overall marks. - 5.
 Students should understand that they will receive detailed written feedback on their work periodically and selectively. - 6.
 Written feedback should require interactivity/action by the student.
-Feedback followup should be done by students in green pen. - 7.
+Feedback follow-up should be done by students in green pen. - 7.
 Exercise books should always be marked in line with the whole-school written feedback guidelines (below) and work should be returned to students within two weeks of being handed in. - 8.
 Each subject area / year team should agree and publish a comprehensive assessment schedule for each year group which identifies key assessment tasks.
 These tasks should cover a wide range of assessment styles and should include other forms of assessment than written assessments so that all students are able to demonstrate what they know, can do and understand. - 9.
 When marking generally for literacy purposes, whole school coding should be used regardless of the subject that gave purpose to the work. - The quality and consistency of marking should be monitored within departments and by senior managers - 1.
+Senior Leadership Team (SLT) conduct regular scrutinies of work.
+This can include; - a.
+Subject specific scrutiny as part of the Deep Dive programme by SLT and/or Subject Leader

-SLT should conduct a cross-curricular scrutiny of work across all year groups at least once a term.
-Findings and points for action should be discussed with all staff. - 2.
-Subject Leaders should conduct a scrutiny of work across all year groups at least once a term. - 3.
-At least one main assessment task should be moderated by all members of the department. - 4.
+- b.
+Subject Leaders scrutiny of work - c.
+Year group cross-curricular scrutiny. - Findings and points for action are discussed with all staff. - 2.
+At least one main assessment task should be moderated by all members of the department. - 3.
 There should be a portfolio of work available for each subject subject standards on the DfE website may be used as a main reference point for work at KS3 (including APP standards portfolios).
 Exam board exemplification and past papers should be used at KS2.